 It's in my genes.

-My mother, at 95, is still changing lives which she has always done.
+My mother, who died 30 July 2011 at 98, was still changing lives which she has always done.

-My father, who died 23 January 2003, had always been involved with cutting edge technology.
+My father, who died 23 January 2003 at 93, had always been involved with cutting edge technology.
 See Tribute to Lew for a view at the man, his partner, and his legacy.

 I have tried to follow, albeit at my own cadence, in their rather large footsteps.